 - 45 minutes — the clock counts down on screen

-- Navigate freely — you can skip questions and return to them
+- Move freely — you can skip questions and return to them

 - No penalty for wrong answers — always select an answer even if guessing